Best Practices for Data Recovery from NAS Promise VSky H3970 RAID Array Failures

 It is important to regularly review these logs and notifications to detect any early signs of data loss or system issues.
 Additionally, ensure that you have proper backup and disaster recovery mechanisms in place to mitigate the impact of data loss.

-Although NAS VSky H3970 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VSky H3970 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view